Sonischemaupi/Sonischemaupi/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning to make chrome extensions
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me.
-Don't
+Just call me my phone number is 911
 - 😄 Pronouns: No
 - ⚡ Fun fact: I'm pretty young